mrmonkington/gn-django/docs/source/jinja_templates/loaders.rst

 The core auth functionality between different sites is unlikely to differ beyond needing feature toggles, but we do need to be able to have site-specific frontends and override the templates used in a nice way.
-So the :ref:`multi-hierarchy-loader` is used for selecting the appropriate template hierarchy to use for each request.
+So the :ref:`gn-django-multi-hierarchy-loader` is used for selecting the appropriate template hierarchy to use for each request.

 Using the HierarchyLoader